 The associated data set to the research article is available for download in Excel format below.
 Interpretative caution applies, given the existence of margins of error in any governance dataset.

-A close version of this article is appearing as a chapter in the volume edited by Prof. Susan Rose-Ackerman (2024): “Public Sector Performance, Corruption and State Capture in a Globalized World” (Routledge).
+A close version of this article appears as a chapter in the volume edited by Prof. Susan Rose-Ackerman (2024): “Public Sector Performance, Corruption and State Capture in a Globalized World” (Routledge).

 Related resources: